rajatnagarr/CCI_OPENSAS/source/introduction.rst

 CBRS spectrum is managed by a Spectrum Access System (SAS) to avoid interference and priority protection.
 CBRS supports private LTE/5G networks, industrial IoT, and rural broadband, offering flexible, cost-effective cellular connectivity.
 These LTE/5G base stations are called CBRS Devices (CBSDs).
 SAS also has environmental sensing Capabilities (ESC) to detect incumbent users and protect them from interference.
+More information on Outdoor CBRS deployments can be found at `Stroubles Creek CBRS Testbed Site <https://ccixgtestbed.org/stroubles-creek-testbed-site.html>`_.

 .. figure:: _static/cbrs_three_tier_system.png
    :align: center